Thank you for subscribing

-3 benefits of a regular heater service
+The benefits of a regular heater service

 RACV

-Autumn and winter in Victoria are seasons where puffer jackets, beanies and scarves emerge from summer hibernation.
+Autumn and winter in Victoria are seasons when puffer jackets, beanies and scarves emerge from summer hibernation.
 It’s also a time when household heaters can be on for 10 hours or more, after months of inactivity.

-While you might think your heater can work tirelessly year after year, a regular heater service by a qualified professional before winter can help negate the chances of costly emergency repairs when you need your heater most.
+While you might think your heater can work tirelessly year after year, a regular heater service by a qualified professional can help negate the chances of costly emergency repairs when you need your heater most.

 Benefits of a regular heater service